Insta360Develop/CameraSDK-iOS/README.md

 })
 ```

-If you connect camera via wifi, you need to set the host to `http://192.168.42.1`. and if you connect camera via the Lightning interface, you need to changed the host to `http://localhost:9099`.
+If you connect camera via wifi, you need to set the host to `http://192.168.42.1`. and if you connect camera via the Lightning interface, you need to change the host to `http://localhost:9099`.

-We recommend that you use the following methods to convert of URL and path
+We recommend using the following methods to convert the URL and path

 ```Objective-C
 /// convert (photo or video) resource uri to http url via http tunnel and Wi-Fi socket